 Calling card: Variety

-Okay, maybe this is something of a cop-out, but Hisense doesn’t have one particular technology or aspect of its TVs to point to and say “this is our signature,” though it’s working on that task as we speak.
-What Hisense does offer is a vast selection of televisions utilizing a wide range of technologies and operating systems, all at great prices (not necessarily TCL-level prices, but great prices nonetheless).
+OK, maybe this is something of a cop-out, but Hisense doesn’t have one particular technology or aspect of its TVs to point to and say “this is our signature,” though it’s working on that task as we speak.
+What Hisense does offer is a vast selection of LCD TV offerings, utilizing a wide range of technologies and operating systems, all at great prices (not necessarily TCL-level prices, but great prices nonetheless).
 If you can afford to splurge for a top-tier TV, you probably don’t need to consider Hisense, but in the midrange, there’s a lot to like here.